danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

 ## TL;DR

 The paper [Megatron-LM: Training Multi-Billion Parameter Language Models Using Model Parallelism](https://arxiv.org/abs/1909.08053) is a seminal work in ML performance research, and is a must-read for anyone working in this domain.
-It introduces tensor parallelism as a new technique which paritions the computation of certain transformer layers across accelerators such that:
+It introduces tensor parallelism as a new technique which partitions the computation of certain transformer layers across accelerators such that:

 1) The activations are smaller, reducing peak memory usage and allowing larger models to be trained.
 Activations often dominate peak memory usage in very large models, so reducing activation memory required to train larger models is important.